 Cambridgeshire Catering Services (CCS) provides school meals at Monkfield Park.
-A high proportion of dishes are produced on site, with a daily choice of vegetables, salad and fresh fruit, with chips served only once a week.
+Dishes are produced on site, with a daily choice of vegetables, salad and fresh fruit, with chips served only once a week.
 No mechanically recovered meat or genetically modified organisms are used.
 All products and ingredients are sourced carefully and are fully traceable.
 Quality checks are made regularly by CCS on its suppliers and manufacturers to ensure contract performance, quality standards and legal compliance.
 More information on school meals can be found at www.cambridgeshireccs.co.uk.
 If your child has any specific allergies or dietary requirements, please let the School Office know.

-Monkfield Park operates a lunch band system whereby the children choose their first course from the menu choice in the morning and are then issued with a coloured band at lunchtime to indicate their lunch choice.
+Monkfield Park operates a lunch band system whereby the children choose their lunch from the menu choice in the morning and are then issued with two coloured bands at lunchtime to indicate their lunch choice.
 This system ensures that the children get their choice of meal.